Jacksonville, Texas

 Monument-style welcome sign at U.S. Highway 69's north approach to the city.

 Jacksonville is a city located in Cherokee County, Texas, United States.
-The population was 13,997 at the 2020 U.S. census.
+Its population was 13,997 at the 2020 U.S. census.
 It is the principal city of the Jacksonville micropolitan statistical area, which includes all of Cherokee County.

 Jacksonville is located in East Texas, north of the county seat, Rusk, and south of Tyler, in Smith County.

 Area production and shipping of tomatoes gained the town the title "Tomato Capital of the World".
 The impressive red iron ore rock Tomato Bowl, built by Works Progress Administration workers during the Great Depression, is home to the Jacksonville High School "Fightin' Indians" football and soccer teams.
 Annual events include the "Tops in Texas Rodeo" held in May and the "Tomato Fest" celebration in June.

 History

 Jacksonville began in 1847 as the town of Gum Creek.
-Jackson Smith built a home and blacksmith shop in the area, and became postmaster in 1848, when a post office was authorized.
+Jackson Smith built a home and blacksmith shop in the area and became postmaster in 1848, when a post office was authorized.
 Shortly afterward, Dr. William Jackson established an office near Smith's shop.
 When the townsite was laid out in 1850, the name Jacksonville was chosen in honor of these two men.
 The name of the post office was changed from Gum Creek to Jacksonville in June 1850.

 Despite never having organized unions in any Walmart stores before, meatcutters working at the Jacksonville Walmart voted in favor of organizing under the wing of the United Food and Commercial Workers union in February 2000.
-During a flurry of subsequent legal actions, Walmart discontinued store-level meatcutting and started shipping in pre-packaged/pre-frozen meat to their stores.
-When all the hearings and appeals were exhausted, it was decided that the local meatcutters didn't embody the characteristics of a group that could bargain since they weren't specialized.
-Even now, there is no one in the Jacksonville meat department to make special cuts of meat or any union presence there.
+During a flurry of subsequent legal actions, Walmart discontinued store-level meatcutting and started shipping in packaged meat to their stores.
+When all the hearings and appeals were exhausted, courts decided that the local meatcutters did not embody the characteristics of a group that could bargain since they were not specialized.
+Even now, no one is in the Jacksonville meat department to make special cuts of meat, nor is any union presence there.

 Geography

-According to the United States Census Bureau, the city has a total area of 14.1 sqmi, of which 14.1 sqmi is land and 0.07% is water.
+According to the United States Census Bureau, the city has a total area of 14.1 sqmi, of which 0.07% is covered by water.

 Lake Jacksonville

-Lake Jacksonville is three miles (5 km) southwest of Jacksonville.
-It is the city's primary water source.
+Lake Jacksonville, 3 miles (5 km) southwest of Jacksonville, is the city's primary water source.
 It is a popular location for recreation and residences.
-It was created in 1957 and the city expected it to take years to fill with water from the surrounding creeks.
-But, with an unusually rainy season, the lake reached full capacity in a year.
+It was created in 1957 and the city expected it to take years to fill with water from the surrounding creeks, but with an unusually rainy season, the lake reached full capacity in a year.